okta/okta-sdk-java/MIGRATING.md

 - `JsonWebKey setX5tS256(String x5tS256)`
 - `JsonWebKey setX5u(String x5u)`

+### Package `com.okta.sdk.resource.application.OIDCApplicationBuilder`

+The interface has been renamed in the interest of naming consistency.
+- From `OIdCApplicationBuilder` to `OIDCApplicationBuilder`

+Below method has been added.
+- `OIDCApplicationBuilder setJwks(List<JsonWebKey> jsonWebKeyList)`

 ### Package `com.okta.sdk.resource.application.OpenIdConnectApplicationIdpInitiatedLogin`

 This is a newly created interface with methods listed below.